-How can we identify that who are (or will be) good leaders?
+How to identify who are (or will be) good leaders?

 How exactly?
 For example by conducting tests.
 Leadership competence is an inexhaustible research theme.
-The results of these researches are endlessly suggesting us, what, when and how we should consider and measure when we are searching for good leaders.
+The results of these researches endlessly suggest us, what, when and how we should consider and measure when we are searching for good leaders.

 Indexes, challenges, situations and many other indicators and measures exist and – taking all of them into account – it is hardly possible to believe that there is one perfect leadership profile.

-Work- and leadership psychologists have been exploring this topic from a scientific aspect for a long time with varying degree of success.
-There were times when they were looking for personality characteristics and times when they were trying to define the characteristics of a good leader based on situational tasks.
+Work and leadership psychologists have been exploring this topic from a scientific aspect for a long time with varying degrees of success.
+There have been times when they were looking for personality characteristics and times when they were trying to define the characteristics of a good leader based on situational tasks.

-The truth – if there is at all in this topic of course – lies somewhere in the middle between the situational tasks – or more specifically workplace characteristics – and the personality characteristics.
+The truth – if it exists at all – lies somewhere in the middle between the situational tasks – or more specifically workplace characteristics – and the personality characteristics.

-Many researches have proved that we should not ignore personal characteristics – although it is not worth expecting to get a narrow interval in all the dimensions examined – which will be true for every good leader.
-Instead of this it is enough to highlight the major characteristics while we can use the others to specify the profile for exact positions and organizations.
+Many researches have proven that we should not ignore personal characteristics – although it is not worth expecting to get a narrow interval in all the dimensions examined – which will be true for every good leader.
+Instead it is enough to highlight the major characteristics while we can use the others to specify a profile for particular positions and organizations.